CristeaIulian/form-validate/README.md

 # form-validate
-An Angular module for validation forms
+An Angular module for forms validations

 # Requirements
 Bootstrap